 In connection with the transactions described above, the Company also entered into a Registration Rights Agreement, dated May 9, 2014 (the "Registration Rights Agreement"), pursuant to which the Company filed a registration statement on Form S-3 registering the resale of 1.2 million shares of the Company's common stock which are issuable under the 2017 Notes.
 This registration statement was declared effective on July 25, 2014.
-The Company expects to file additional registration statements on Form S-3 or to amend filings in order to register additional shares of common stock of the Company for sale or resale, as necessary in connection with the 2017 Notes.

 The Company has elected the fair value option for accounting of the Term Loan and 2017 Notes in order for management to mitigate income statement volatility caused by measurement basis differences between the embedded instruments or to eliminate complexities of applying certain accounting models.
-Accordingly, the principal amount of 2017 Notes outstanding at March 31, 2015 of \$26.1 million has been recorded at its estimated fair value of \$21.7 million and is included in the 2017 Notes recorded at fair value on the consolidated balance sheets at March 31, 2015.
-Debt issuance costs of \$1.5 million were expensed at issuance and a gain of \$4.4 million has been recognized in subsequent periods in connection with the election of the fair value option.
-Change in the estimated fair value of the 2017 Notes represents an unrealized gain included in gain from change in fair value of 2017 Notes in the consolidated statement of operations.
+Accordingly, the principal amount of 2017 Notes outstanding at June 30, 2015 of \$26.1 million has been recorded at its estimated fair value of \$22.0 million and is included in the 2017 Notes recorded at fair value on the consolidated balance sheets at June 30, 2015.
+Debt issuance costs of \$1.5 million were expensed at issuance and a gain of \$4.1 million has been recognized in subsequent periods in connection with the election of the fair value option.
+Change in the estimated fair value of the 2017 Notes represents an unrealized gain included in gain (loss) from change in fair value of 2017 Notes in the consolidated statements of operations.
 The fair value of the 2017 Notes at the issuance date were equal to the net proceeds from the loan.
-During the three months ended March 31, 2015, the Company incurred cash interest expense of \$0.5 million and non-cash paid-in-kind interest expense of \$0.2 million, which has been capitalized and included in the principal amount of 2017 Notes as of March 31, 2015.
+During the six months ended June 30, 2015, the Company incurred cash interest expense of \$1.3 million.